 When is the best time to accept an injury compensation offer?

-Most insurance companies tend to make a low initial compensation offer in the hope that you will accept it.
-However, some insurance companies will make a high initial offer and then reduce it as your case progresses.
-So how do you know when to accept an offer or is this just poker?
+Most insurance companies make a low initial compensation offer, hoping you'll accept quickly.
+Some may start with a high offer and reduce it later as the case progresses.
+So, how do you know when to accept?

 How early in the process can I settle my claim?